aristanetworks/avd-workshops/workshops/avd.md

 ## AVD Fabric Variables

-To apply AVD variables to the nodes in the fabric, we make use of Ansible `group_vars`.
+To apply AVD variables to the nodes in the fabric, we make use of Ansible group_vars.
 How and where you define the variables is your choice.
-The `group_vars` table below is one example of AVD fabric variables.
+The group_vars table below is one example of AVD fabric variables.

 | group_vars/                | Description                                   |
 | -------------------------- | --------------------------------------------- |